Cloufield/GWASTutorial/02_Linux_basics/README.md

 ### Links

-symbolic link is like a shortcut on window system, which is a special type of file that points to another file.
+Symbolic link is like a shortcut on window system, which is a special type of file that points to another file.

 It is very useful when you want to organize your tool box or working space.

 You can use `ln -s pathA pathB` to create such a link.

 Example: